OfficeDev/office-js-docs-pr/docs/excel/custom-functions-shared-overview.md

 ![Custom functions running in the same browser runtime as the task pane in Excel](../images/custom-functions-in-browser-runtime.png)

-## Differences when running custom functions in the browser runtime
+## Differences when running cusotm functions in the browser runtime

 When you configure your Excel add-in project to run custom functions in the browser runtime, there are a few differences from using the custom function runtime.